Indonesia, SE Asia

 New Years in Ubud

-I know I’m WAY behind on this Blog, but good things are worth waiting for, so keep your pants on.
+I know I’m WAY behind on this Blog, but good things are worth waiting for, so just hold on.

 Cassandra Johnson